 Jakarta: Street Food

 While Jakarta is home to several very fine restaurants (OKU Jakarta, Salt Grill by Luke Mangan, and E&O to name a few) I’d recommend heading out and exploring the city’s street food scene.
-Most popular are sate (meat skewers served with peanut sauce), nasi goreng (fried rice usually with chicken and vegetables), mie goreng (fried noodles with chicken and vegetables) and soto ayam (chicken soup often with noodles).
+Indonesian food is really flavoursome, and the most popular dishes sate (meat skewers served with peanut sauce), nasi goreng (fried rice usually with chicken and vegetables), mie goreng (fried noodles with chicken and vegetables) and soto ayam (chicken soup often with noodles).
 Jalan Haji Agus Salim (a street near Wahid Hasyim) is a great place to start.
 It’s packed with locals and as you’re eating, you’ll be entertained by a range of musicians who perform for the crowds.